-The Lord of Cheese
+The lord of cheese

-|Title||Magister of Pentos|
+|Title(s)||Magister of Pentos|

-|Book(s)|| A Game of Thrones (Appears)|
+A Game of Thrones (appears)|

-A Clash of Kings (Mentioned)
+A Clash of Kings (mentioned)

-A Storm of Swords (Mentioned)
+A Storm of Swords (mentioned)

-A Dance with Dragons (Appears)
+A Dance with Dragons (appears)

-|Played by||Roger Allem|
+|Played by||Roger Allam|

 |TV series||Season 1|

+In his youth, however, Illyrio was a muscular and exceptionally handsome sellsword.
 A statue of his youthful self carved by Pytho Malanon graces the court in his manse.
-It is of a naked boy standing in the water of a marble pool, poised to duel with a bravo's blade in hand.
-He is lithe and handsome, no older than sixteen, with straight blond hair brushing its shoulders.
+It depicts a naked boy, no older than sixteen, standing in the water of a marble pool, poised to duel with a bravo's blade shimmering like steel.
+The statue is lithe and handsome with straight blond hair brushing its shoulders.

 A Game of Thrones

-Apparently, Illyrio's interest in the Targaryens is purely financial, expecting to receive great riches in gratitude once a Targaryen regains power.
-He also inflames Viserys' ambitions by telling him of Westerosi people awaiting the return of their rightful king, of men drinking toasts to his health and women sewing dragon banners in secret.
+Apparently, Illyrio's interest in the remaining Targaryens is purely financial, expecting to receive great riches in gratitude once a Targaryen regains power.
+He also inflames Viserys's ambitions by telling him of Westerosi people awaiting the return of their rightful king, of men drinking toasts to his health and women sewing dragon banners in secret.

-Illyrio brokered the arranged marriage between Daenerys Targaryen and Khal Drogo to use Drogo's powerful khalasar as an invasion force.
+Illyrio brokers the arranged marriage in Pentos between Daenerys Targaryen and Khal Drogo to use Drogo's powerful khalasar as an invasion force.
 He gifts Daenerys at her wedding with three petrified dragon eggs.

 A Clash of Kings